jwoytek/showtimer/README.md

    The message should be in the format `/timer/start [key]` where "[key]" is the key you entered in the config file.
 You should see the timer start to run in your web browser.

+### MACOS USERS PLEASE READ
+MacOS does some smart things and will by default not let you run random things you download from the internet.
+This is usually good.
+However, if you are trying to run `showtimer`, you'll get a dialog saying that Apple cannot check the program for malicious software.
+Your only choices are to quit or show the program in the Finder.

+In order to get past this warning and tell MacOS that you think the program is safe to run, click the option to show the program in the finder.
+Then right-click (or option-click or two-finger-click) the `showtimer` binary, and select "Open" from the menu.
+MacOS will ask you if you are sure you want to do this.
+If you are sure, click OK and the program will run and immediately exit because it couldn't find the configuration file.
+This is OK.
+Close the window where the program started, and now you can start it from a regular terminal window.

 ## Available OSC commands
 All commands take a `key` argument, which is the key for the timer in the